FLARE: A Dataflow-Aware and Scalable Hardware Architecture for Neural-Hybrid Scientific Lossy Compression: Evaluation

 \subsection{Ablation Study}

-\textbf{Scalability of the architecture.} The proposed modular architecture is designed with scalability as a core principle, offering two key dimensions of flexibility: data size scalability and workload scalability.
+\textbf{Scalability of the architecture.} The modular architecture is designed with scalability as a core principle, offering two dimensions of flexibility: data size scalability and workload scalability.

-In terms of data-size scalability, the architecture allows flexible adjustment of the number of 1D systolic arrays ($M$) within each \abbr~Computing Core to accommodate different dataset sizes or computational intensities.
-By increasing $M$, a single core can efficiently process larger blocks or more data in parallel, thereby reducing runtime.
+For data-size scalability, the architecture adjusts the number of 1D systolic arrays ($M$) within each \abbr~Computing Core to support different input sizes.
+Increasing $M$ allows a single core to process more data in parallel and reduce runtime.
 As shown in Figure~\ref{fig:scalability}, we evaluate the compression and decompression runtime of the Nyx dataset by scaling $M$ from 1 to 8.
-The results show a clear reduction in decompression time as $M$ increases.
-However, compression speedup is less pronounced due to the fully pipelined dataflow and the compute-intensive nature of neural network training, where the Neural Engine becomes the dominant bottleneck.
-For example, after $M=4$, the runtime reaches its minimum despite additional systolic arrays.
+Decompression time decreases clearly as $M$ increases.
+However, compression speedup is less pronounced because the fully pipelined dataflow and neural network training make the Neural Engine the dominant bottleneck.
+For example, the runtime reaches its minimum at $M=4$, and adding more systolic arrays brings little benefit.

-For workload scalability, the architecture supports parallel execution across multiple \abbr~Computing Cores ($N$), each operating independently to process distinct dataset or computational task concurrently.
-This capability is particularly advantageous for large-scale deployments, where multiple datasets or workloads must be processed simultaneously to improve overall system throughput and reduce latency.
-To demonstrate this, we evaluate runtime performance while concurrently processing two Nyx datasets, one Miranda dataset, and one Hurricane dataset as we scale the number of cores from 1 to 4.
-As shown in Figure\ref{fig:scalability}, runtime consistently decreases with additional cores.
-However, when scaling from $N=3$ to $N=4$, the simultaneous processing of two Nyx datasets becomes the dominant bottleneck, achieving performance at 1.16 seconds for compression and 0.42 seconds for decompression.
+For workload scalability, the architecture supports parallel execution across multiple \abbr~Computing Cores ($N$), each independently processing a distinct dataset or task.
+This is useful for large-scale deployments where multiple workloads must run concurrently.
+We evaluate runtime while processing two Nyx datasets, one Miranda dataset, and one Hurricane dataset as $N$ scales from 1 to 4.
+As shown in Figure~\ref{fig:scalability}, runtime consistently decreases with more cores.
+When scaling from $N=3$ to $N=4$, the two Nyx datasets become the dominant bottleneck, with runtime reaching 1.16 seconds for compression and 0.42 seconds for decompression.

 These results demonstrate that the proposed architecture effectively scales along both data size and workload dimensions.
 The overall speedup depends on workload distribution and system bottlenecks—particularly those introduced by the neural network or dataset-specific characteristics.